vahidAK/PatMat/README.md

   --per_read PER_READ, -pr PER_READ
                         If it is your second try and you have per read info file give the path to the per read info file.
 This will be significantly faster.
-This is useful when you want to try different thresholds for options, different dmr list, black list, include/exclude
+This is also useful when you want to try different thresholds for options (Note that if you also provided WhatsHap phased vcf in your first try, then you cannot use per-read to try different --min_variant or --hapratio because these
+                        options will be also used to correct WhatsHap phased- block switches using strand-seq phased variants),
+                        different dmr list, black list, include/exclude
                         indels, and include/exclude supp reads.
   --hapratio HAPRATIO, -hr HAPRATIO
                         0-1 .
 Minimmum ratio of variants a read must have from a haplotype to assign it to that haplotype.
 Default is 0.75.
+Note that if you also provide WhatsHap phased vcf file this option will be also used to correct phased-block switches using Strand-seq phased
+                        variants.
+In this case, it is minimum ratio of phased variants at a block that supports the dicision based on strand-seq phased varinats.
   --min_base_quality MIN_BASE_QUALITY, -mbq MIN_BASE_QUALITY
                         Only include bases with phred score higher or equal than this option.
 Default is >=7.